johannesippen/johannesippen.com/_posts/2017-08-03-ikea-principle.md

 {% image /img/blog/web-fatale-creative-morning.015.jpeg %}

 The second way is to appeal to their senses.
 Get them involved.
 Market research has figured that people who were able to touch a product are 4 times more likely to buy it.
-No wonder you have to pick the packaged furnitures in the Swedish interior warehouse yourself.
-This does not only save money, but helps to sell the goods.
+No wonder you have to pick the packaged furniture in the Swedish interior warehouse yourself.
+This does not only save money but helps to sell the goods.

 How can we recreate this sensation in a digital experience?
 How can you make people touch products on the screen?
 Simple: send them a sample.